haniyakk/IoT-Based-Smart-Home/README.md

     main()
 ```
 ## INSTALLATION
-### 1.Clone The Repository
+### Clone The Repository
 ```bash
 git clone https://github.com/haniyakk/IOT-Based-Smart-Home.git
 cd RemoteHouse
 ```
+now you can download the project locally on your system.
 ## Implementation
-  Step 1: Setup of NodeMCU with relay modules for controlling appliances like lights, fans, AC, coffee maker, and sprinkler system. <br>
+   1️⃣.
+Setup of NodeMCU with relay modules for controlling appliances like lights, fans, AC, coffee maker, and sprinkler system. <br>
-  Step 2: Integration of PIR sensors at windows and garage for intrusion and motion detection.<br>
+   2️⃣.
+Integration of PIR sensors at windows and garage for intrusion and motion detection.<br>
-  Step 3: Connection of smoke detectors in the garage and house interior to trigger alarms and sprinkler systems after a set time. <br>
+   3️⃣.
+Connection of smoke detectors in the garage and house interior to trigger alarms and sprinkler systems after a set time. <br>
-  Step 4: Configuration of webcam modules to activate upon suspicious activity detection. <br>
+   4️⃣.
+Configuration of webcam modules to activate upon suspicious activity detection. <br>
-  Step 5: Design of the remote dashboard for controlling appliances and monitoring system alerts. <br>
+   5️⃣.
+Design of the remote dashboard for controlling appliances and monitoring system alerts. <br>
-  Step 6: Implementation of smart lawn sprinkler automation.
+   6️⃣.
+Implementation of smart lawn sprinkler automation. <br>
-  Step 7: System testing and simulation on software platforms.
+   7️⃣.
+System testing and simulation on software platforms. <br>

 ## DISCLAIMER

 This project is a non-commercial academic model, created for learning and demonstration purposes only.
-It is just my 2nd semester's project, built as part of my coursework.
+It is just my 3rd semester's project, built as part of my coursework.
 It is not intended for production or commercial use.

 🗂️ Note: In order to run this project you need to install Cisco Packet Tracer.
-(e.g., C:\Users\YourName\Documents\IOT-Bases-Smart-Home\db.accdb)